csc7/PP5_CI_GDEC/README.md

 ___
 # **9 .
 Features**

+The features are designed to address the goals, user stories, and user requirements and expectations given in section 4, User Experience.

-The site consists of four pages, where each of them is divided in three parts: header, body and footer.
-The features contained in each of the pages and parts are the following ones:
+The features of the site are the following ones:

+- Home page
+- Products (with product administration for the site owner)
+- Product details ((with product administration for the site owner)
+- Bag page
+- Checkout page
+- Secure payment method
+- Checkout success page
+- Site access (sign-in and sign-out)
+- Registration (sign-up)
+- Profile with history order
+- Contact form
+- Footer
+- 404 page

+This pages are accessible from a fixed navigation menu on top and a footer, and several pop-up messages are included to inform the user of their interactions with the site.

+Details of these features, including the user story they cover, are the following:

 - ### **Fixed navigation menu**

-It is in the header, fixed on all pages to facilitate navigation, and responsive.
+It is in the header, fixed on all pages to facilitate navigation, and responsiveness.

-*User Stories Addressed by this Feature: 19; 21; 29; 33 and 34.*
+*User Stories Addressed by this Feature: 1; 2; 5; 7, 8, 15, 16, 17, 18, 19, 20, 24, 25, 26, 28, 30, and 33.*

 *Please check "11.
 Testing of User Stories" for more details.*
 <details>